 The subordinate immediately took a screenshot and sent it to the company's leader, who felt as if they had struck gold and even sought credit from the boss, as if they had accomplished something impossible.

-They overlooked that the platform could have engaged in higher-level cooperation, which would have played a crucial role in the company's development.
+They overlooked that the platform could have achieved higher-level cooperation, which would play a crucial role in the company's development.
 However, it was precisely these fools' reckless actions that ruined that possibility.
-Just imagine, if a key cooperation could yield results of one hundred million in the next year, while this ordinary cooperation would only yield ten million, how would you choose?
+Just imagine, if a key cooperation could yield results of one hundred million in the coming year, while this ordinary cooperation would only yield ten million, how would you choose?

-Later, the boss seemed to realize this issue and convened a mid-to-senior level meeting for everyone to analyze it together.
-They naturally did not know that they actually had the opportunity to achieve it; it was just their self-perceived emotional intelligence that limited this possibility.
-They would cite more objective reasons, such as the company being in a development stage and the other party not valuing it yet, or that certain aspects of the company were not yet perfect, and these were all loopholes, etc. In short, through the meeting, they discovered many problems, but these problems were not the reasons the client rejected key cooperation; they missed the best moment.
+Later, the boss seemed to realize this issue and convened a mid-to-senior level meeting to analyze it together.
+They naturally did not know that they actually had the opportunity to achieve it; it was just their self-righteous emotional intelligence that limited this possibility.
+They would cite more objective reasons, such as the company being in a development stage and the other party not valuing them yet, or that certain aspects of the company were not yet perfect, and these were all loopholes, etc. In short, through the meeting, they discovered many problems, but these problems were not the reasons why the client rejected key cooperation; they missed the best moment.

-A platform that erases individuality will not have miracles.
-Because in many key development factors, it is always self-righteous in missing out.
-They cannot identify true talent and ultimately can only have a group of mediocre individuals huddled together in a platform that develops in a mediocre manner for warmth.
+A platform that undermines individuality will not have miracles.
+Because in many key development factors, it is always self-righteous and misses opportunities.
+They cannot discover true talent and ultimately can only have a group of mediocre individuals huddled together in a platform that develops in a mediocre manner for warmth.